Latest update: 17 December 2024

 SPF stands for Sun Protection Factor.
 The SPF tells you how long you can stay in the sun without burning.
 So if your sunscreen has SPF 15 on it, you can spend fifteen times longer in the sun than without sunscreen.
 How long that exactly is, depends on your skin.
 One person can sit in the sun for fifteen minutes without getting burned, while another can’t even last for five minutes.
 The calculation goes like this: normal duration * factor.
 So 15 minutes * factor 15 = 225 minutes.

 The higher the factor, the longer you can stay in the sun.
 Did you know many sunscreen brands stop at SPF 30?
 The difference in protection between SPF 30 and SPF 50 is around 1 percent.
 With SPF 20, you get about 95% protection, 97% protection with SPF 30, and 98% with SPF 50.
-So the sun products with SPF 50 don’t do much more for you, but it does give the false impression that you’re safe for an endless amount of time.
+So, sun products with SPF 50 don’t do much more for you, but they do give the false impression that you’re safe for an endless amount of time.
 This way, you still run the risk of getting sunburn and skin cancer.

 UVA and UVB